My College:

 From Beth:

-When our oldest son Nolan told us he was going to spend the summer after freshman year working in New Hampshire at an AMC (Appalachian Mountain Club) hut, we were a bit sad for ourselves but not surprised.
+When our oldest son Nolan told us he would spend the summer after freshman year working in New Hampshire at an AMC (Appalachian Mountain Club) hut, we were a bit sad for ourselves but not surprised.
 He spent a gap year in Australia so we were used to his adventures.
 Since we’d moved to California from Massachusetts the previous summer, we were eager to visit family and friends in New England.
 It was easy to include a visit to him as part of a longer vacation, and fun to see what life was like at the hut and to watch him work cooking and serving meals to hungry hikers.

 We’ve come to appreciate that we need to value quality over quantity when it comes to time with our sons.
 They’re doing what is best for them and we don’t want to hold them back.
 Having them leave us is hard and we miss them every day, but we’re grateful they are healthy, happy and pursuing their own dreams.